 Service agents are to produce an inspection report for each service undertaken.
 This report is to certify compliance with operating requirements, specify repairs undertaken and results of on-site tests.
-The service agent is to provide a copy of the report to the owner and Council and a copy is to be kept for their own records.
+The service agent is to provide a copy of the report to the owner and a copy for themselves.